ewan-klein/dataliteracy/data_literacy_bos.md

 ### Summary of Intended Learning Outcomes

+The learning outcomes build on the framework provided by [the SCQF Level Descriptors](http://scqf.org.uk/wp-content/uploads/2014/03/SCQF-Revised-Level-Descriptors-Aug-2012-FINAL-web-version1.pdf), and in particular address the five 'characteristics' which are used as a reference point for learning outcomes and different levels of learning:

+* Knowledge and understanding;* Practice: Applied knowledge, skills and understanding;* Generic cognitive skills;* Communication, numeracy and ICT skills; and* Autonomy, accountability and working with others.
+Although there may appear to be a large number of learning outcomes, this is somewhat deceptive since they are designed to interlock and reinforce each other.

 1. Demonstrate a knowledge of different types of data, and how such data is collected.
 2. Demonstrate a knowledge of basic data analysis techniques.